 04 of 07

 Unlike other mediums, pastels are not mixed before putting them on the paper.
-There are two ways to create color and tonal variations — optical blending, which is achieved by having colors in close proximity (see hatching), and blending, where the pastel is mixed on the paper.
+There are two ways to create color and tonal variations—optical blending, which is achieved by having colors close (see hatching), and blending, where the pastel is mixed on the paper.

 Tip 1: If using your finger (or hand) remember to clean it regularly to avoid contamination of the painting with colors previously blended.
-I keep a box of wet-wipes handy at all times, even when painting plein air.
+Keep a box of wet-wipes handy at all times, even when painting Plein air.

 Tip 2: Paper stumps and tortillons can be cleaned up for further use by unwinding a layer at the end or by removing the end surface with a pencil sharpener.Continue to 5 of 7 below.